GirlWithoutAFairy/Fossil-Fighters-Champions-Manual-for-Archipelago/README.md

      - Access to dig sites and islands (You have Ribular Town and Treasure Lake from the start)

      - Other miscellaneous items needed for side quests (Hot Spring Water, Cretaceous Ice, Progressive Aquarium Dino Medals, etc)

+     - Extremely Scared Vivosaur Trap.
+This is a trap item that when received, means that the next vivosaur to take damage may no longer attack for the duration of the current battle.
+Should it become your last remaining vivosaur, press start to forfeit the battle.

      Checks